Manx Financial Group: Shareholders

 As of 2022, the company's chairperson, Jim Mellon was the largest shareholder.
-Until 2020, fellow Brexiteer, Arron Banks controlled a significant shareholding.
+Long-standing Jim Mellon associate Gregory Bailey is the second largest individual shareholder as of 2024.

 Conister Bank

 Conister Bank is an independent bank, named after Conister Rock in Douglas Bay.
 It was established in the Isle of Man in 1935 as Conister Trust and in 2009 changed its name to Conister Bank.

-Conister Bank offers both Personal and Commercial Banking, providing a wide variety of financial products and services, including taking deposits and the provision of credit facilities and asset finance.
+Conister Bank offers both Personal and Commercial Banking, providing a wide variety of financial products and services, including taking deposits and the provision of mortgages, credit facilities and asset finance.